1ssb/torchkan/README.md

 I am conducting large-scale analysis to investigate how KANs can be made more interpretable.

+Thanks to @cometscome to have written this version in Julia: https://github.com/cometscome/FluxKAN.jl

 ### Model Architecture

 **Convolutional Feature Extraction:** The model begins with two convolutional layers, each paired with ReLU activation and max-pooling.
 The first layer employs 16 filters of size 3x3, while the second increases the feature maps to 32 channels.